 The first technique that comes to mind when reading this poem is the use of extended metaphor.
 Throughout the poem, Smith is using the idea of a Bleeding Heart to represent her emotional reaction to these upsetting events.
 The association of heart links to compassion, the poet suggesting her support and sympathy for the situations discussed.
 Initially, the use of ‘bleeding’ seems to reflect the flowing emotions of the poet.
 Yet, it could also be argued that in linking to blood, Smith is connecting with events in which blood is quite literally spilled, those such as war featuring prominently within the poem.

-Another technique that is used within the poem is polysyndeton.
+Another technique that is used in the poem is polysyndeton.
 In places such as ‘righteous and terrible and red’, the use of polysyndeton, the use of multiple connectives, allows for the idea that whatever she is describing has a sense of urgency to it.
 Instead of simply depicting the ‘bleeding’ as ‘righteous, terrible, and red’, the triple use of the connective and emphasizes each one of the words in turn, furthering the impact they have individually.
 As they are more impactful on an individual scale, they become further moving as a cohesive whole, the emphasis on the sentence being a powerful rhetorical device.

-Bleeding Heart Analysis
+Analysis of Bleeding Heart

 My heart is bleeding.
 It bleeds upward and fills